inko-lang/inko/docs/source/getting-started/types.md

 ### Fields

-Fields default to being private to the module the class is defined in.
+Fields are private by default.
 You can make them public using `let pub`:

 ```inko
 class Person {